 Treatments We Offer

 Called “chemo” for short, this drug treatment for cancer uses strong chemicals to stop cancerous cells from growing and spreading.
 There are many types of chemotherapy.
-Treatment success is contingent on the type of cancer as well as the body’s response.

-Sometimes surgery is the treatment required to remove cancerous cells and tumors from the body.
 There are many different types of cancer surgery including cryosurgery, laser surgery and robotic surgery, to name a few.